 Convert WAV to MP3

-You can convert WAV file to MP3 as well as to variety of other formats with free online converter.
+You can convert wav audio format to mp3 as well as to variety of other audio track formats with free online converter.

 WAVE Audio File

 WAV is the simplest audio format developed in the early 1990s by Microsoft and IBM.
 It is a lossless formula which often means large file size.

 WAV files sound better than MP3s because they are lossless and uncompressed, providing uncompromised audio quality ideal for broadcast CD music, TV and radio.
 They are designed to store audio bit stream on CD and tend to be larger than most audio file formats.
 WAV files aren’t compressed and retain all elements of the original sound, making them perfect for sound processing in DAWs